AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/24-q3-release-activity/24-q3-project-enhancements.md

 To make it easier to access, we have added the Condition field to the Task and Issue Details sections.
 Prior to this enhancement, the Condition field displayed in lists, reports, and in the Summary panel of tasks and issues.

-For more information, see Update Condition for tasks and issues (https://experienceleague.adobe.com/en/docs/workfront/using/manage-work/projects/update-work-on-a-project/update-condition-for-tasks-and-issues#manually-update-the-condition).
+For more information, see [Update Condition for tasks and issues](https://experienceleague.adobe.com/en/docs/workfront/using/manage-work/projects/update-work-on-a-project/update-condition-for-tasks-and-issues#manually-update-the-condition).

 ## The Commit Date and Condition fields are now available to add in a task and issue layout template